 Either way, look for factors that were within your control, and see what you could have done differently.
 Then see what you can do to change things, both now and in the future.
 Once you focus on things that are within your control (as opposed to focusing on outside factors like the economy), you become empowered to make changes in those areas.

 In order to stop spending more than you earn, you’ll have to take things like emergencies and irregular events into account.
 There isn’t a single person in the world that will get through life without experiencing at least one emergency.
-Most of us will experience more than one emergency, and many unplanned or irregular events.
+Most of us will experience more than one, and many unplanned or irregular events.
 Since these things are going to happen, plan for them.

-If you look at your bills and don’t have any wiggle room, start brainstorming ways to make extra money and areas to cut.
+If you look at your bills and don’t have any wiggle room, start brainstorming ways to make extra money and seeking out areas to cut.
 Wiggle room won’t just appear — it has to be created.

 Be patient and persistent.
 Take things one day at a time.
 Every day that you change your behavior brings you one day closer to making a permanent change.